FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/_index.md

 ******SEND parameters******

 In addition to the file path, the [IDF](../../c_intro_userinterfaces/command_summary/parameter_intro/idf) and [PART](../../c_intro_userinterfaces/command_summary/parameter_intro/part) name parameters are supplied in the SEND command.
-You can set these as fixed parameter values, or extract them from the first or second sub-directory names.
-Transfer CFT{{< TransferCFT/componentshortname  >}} then automatically creates the corresponding sub-directories in the work\_dir directory tree, as needed.
+You can set these as fixed parameter values, or extract them from the first or second sub-directory names. {{< TransferCFT/axwayvariablesComponentShortName  >}} then automatically creates the corresponding sub-directories in the work\_dir directory tree, as needed.

 <span id="Prerequisites_foldermonitoring"></span>